SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/Stakeholder.md

 End users prioritize seamless access to a diverse range of original and exclusive content, a user-friendly interface across devices, and high-quality streaming experiences.
 They expect engaging storytelling, innovative features, and seamless integration with Galaxy devices and services.

 ### 3.3 Stakeholders
-- **Viewer Panels:** Groups of viwers providing feedback on content preferences, user interface design, and overall viwer experience.
+- **Viewer Panels:** Groups of viewers providing feedback on content preferences, user interface design, and overall viewer experience.
 - **Customer Support teams:** Teams dedicated to providing assistance to users experiencing issues with the service, whether technical or related to account management.
 - **Admin:** Groups managing user accounts, feedbacks, next advancements or improvements and monitoring the overall functioning or performance of the application.
-- **Privacy Advocates:** Groups ensuring viwer data protection and privacy considerations in content recommendation algorithms and viwer profiling.
+- **Privacy Advocates:** Groups ensuring viewer data protection and privacy considerations in content recommendation algorithms and viewer profiling.

 ## 4. Development Team